PAWS Chicago: Awards and recognition

 In 2018, PAWS Chicago received a 4-star rating from Charity Navigator for the 16th consecutive year.
 Charity Navigator assesses non-profit organizations by rating their performances based on Financial Health and their Accountability and Transparency.
-The assessment found that charity’s total revenue sums up to $16,427,736 while 89.4 percent of the organizations total expenses are spent on the programs and services it delivers.
+The assessment found that charity's total revenue sums up to $16,427,736 while 89.4 percent of the organizations total expenses are spent on the programs and services it delivers.

 In November 2012, Chicago magazine named PAWS Chicago as one of their "gold standard charities" under their Guide to Charitable Giving in Chicago.
 The guide is a means of navigating which charities readers should donate to when considering charitable gifting during the holiday season.
 The charities were ranked by a group philanthropic consultants, professors, and Charity Navigator, a non-profit website that rates the practicality of non-profit organizations on a four-scale rating.

-In January 2007, Paula Fasseas was labeled a "Transformer" by Chicago magazine and honored as Chicago Magazine’s Chicagoan of the Year.
+In January 2007, Paula Fasseas was labeled a "Transformer" by Chicago magazine and honored as the magazine's Chicagoan of the Year.
 The award is set out to honor a handful of people that have changed Chicago for the better.

 In 2003, PAWS Chicago won the Chicago Innovation Award by the Chicago Sun-Times.
 The award goes out to ten businesses in Chicago that have presented successful business developments and innovative marketing techniques.

 In 2008, Oprah Winfrey visited PAWS Chicago during the filming of a three-part series she was producing on puppy mills.
 The feature showcased good living environments and lifesaving work, which aided in putting PAWS name on the map across the country.
 Winfrey featured her self-funded suite for PAWS in loving memory of her cocker spaniel, Sophie, whom is featured on the 2009 cover of O, The Oprah Magazine.
 After the issue was released, there has been about a 50 percent decrease in the number of pets being euthanized in Chicago per year.